awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-signed-cookies.md

 1. Your application returns the `Set-Cookie` headers in the response, and the viewer stores the name\-value pairs\.

-1. The user requests an file\.
+1. The user requests a file\.

    The user's browser or other viewer gets the name\-value pairs from step 4 and adds them to the request in a `Cookie` header\.
 This is the signed cookie\.